modmore/MagicPreview/README.md

 <div [[!mpField? &name=`mytv`]]>[[*mytv]]</div>
 ```

 Call it uncached (with the `!`).
 An uncached call is evaluated on every page render, so an extra that caches rendered output — `getCache`, for example — can never store the attributes in its cache.
-With pdoTools/Fenom there is no uncached form, so avoid caching the output of a chunk that calls `mpField`.

 With pdoTools/Fenom, any of these work: